The Wombats discography: Promotional singles

+"Is This What It Feels Like to Feel Like This?": —; Is This What It Feels Like to Feel Like This?

+"—" denotes single that did not chart or was not released.

 Triple J Hottest 100

 The Triple J Hottest 100 is an annual music listener poll hosted by national Australian radio station, Triple J, to determine their favourite song of the year.
 Songs by The Wombats have appeared on numerous occasions.